SoumyaSubhrajit/JavaScript-Notes/Values and Variables.md

 - Number: Represents numeric values.
 - String: Embraces textual data.
 - Boolean: Chooses between true and false.
-- Undefined: Represents the absence of a defined value..
+- Undefined: Represents the absence of a defined value.
 - Null: Signals the absence of any value or object..

 ### Complex Data Types: